VoltDB/voltdb/README.md

 Thank you for your interest in VoltDB!

-VoltDB is a horizontally-scalable, in-memory SQL RDBMS designed for applications that benefit from strong consistency, high throughput and low, predictable latency.
+VoltDB provides reliable data services for today's demanding applications.
+A distributed, horizontally-scalable, ACID-compliant database that provides streaming, storage, and real-time analytics for applications that benefit from strong consistency, high throughput and low, predictable latency.

 VoltDB and Open Source
 ====================